List of PSV Eindhoven players

 Willy van der Kuijlen holds the records for most league appearances (528) and most league goals (308) for PSV.

-Willy van de Kerkhof played the second-highest amount of league matches for PSV (418).
+Willy van de Kerkhof played the second-highest number of league matches for PSV (418).

 Coen Dillen is the second-highest goal scorer for PSV (288).

 Philips Sport Vereniging is a professional football club that is based in Eindhoven, Netherlands, and plays in the Eredivisie.
 The club was formed in 1913 and started out as a works team for Philips employees.

-PSV is the second most successful club in Dutch Football, next to archrivals Ajax, having won 21 Eredivisie titles, 9 KNVB Cups and 8 Supercups.
+PSV is the second-most successful club in Dutch Football, next to archrivals Ajax, having won 27 Eredivisie titles, 11 KNVB Cups and 15 Supercups.
 In Europe, PSV won the 1977–78 UEFA Cup and the 1987–88 European Cup.
 PSV players who have played more than 100 league matches for the club are listed below.

 Willy van der Kuijlen currently holds the record for the most league appearances and the most league goals.
 He played 528 matches and scored 308 goals between 1964 and 1981.
-Willy van de Kerkhof played the second-highest amount of league matches for PSV; he appeared in 418 Eredivisie fixtures.
+Willy van de Kerkhof played the second-highest number of league matches for PSV; he appeared in 418 Eredivisie fixtures.
 The second-highest goal scorer for PSV is Coen Dillen, with 288 goals.